-Content Year 9 HT 3 How did the Holocaust change the world?
-Students will explore what life was like for the Jewish communities of Europe before and during the rise of the Nazis.
-They will examine stories of individuals and groups, using contemporary accounts, to develop their understanding of what happened to Jews during the atrocities of the Holocaust.
-They will learn about how Jewish communities resisted the Nazis and about the individuals who stood with them against the prejudice and hatred they experienced.
-Students will gain an understanding of Britain's role in these events and will ask the question "Could more have been done?" through a historical enquiry examining sources of evidence.
-Year 9 HT 4 How did conflict change after the Second World War?: Students will examine the twentieth century through an exploration of key events from this century.
+Content Year 9 HT 4 Why did the Cold War divide the world?: Students will examine the twentieth century through an exploration of key events from this century.
 Contemporary sources and modern interpretations will be used to explore post-Second World War Europe and the wider world on the eve of the Cold War.
 They will learn about the people who ruled and the people affected by the Cold War up to the fall of the Berlin Wall.
 More recent events will be used to form enquiries around the context and people behind events like 9/11 so that they can place modern day situations in a broader historical context.
-Year 9 HT 5 Who made history?: Students will explore a range of significant individuals who made history.
+9 Year 9 HT 5 Who made history?: Students will explore a range of significant individuals who made history.
 There will be an examination of British and international people who have made change happen, shown powerful leadership or who are infamous in world developments.
 They will study individuals such as Napolean and will gain an insight into a variety of histories they might not have studied previously.
-Year 9 HT 6 How did the situation in Germany in the Inter-War years lead to the rise of the Nazis?: Students will be given the opportunity to explore what life was like in Europe between the First and Second World Wars.
-They will learn how the Nazi Party rose to power and will explore the volatile situation in Germany after the First World War and the reaction of Germany to the Treaty of Versailles.
+Year 9 HT 6 What did the Ancient World know about medicine?
+Students will study approaches to medicine from Ancient Rome to Ancient Egypt and will explore the development of medicine through time in India and Asia.
+They will investigate key individuals and ideas and will learn about the changing approaches to medicine over time.
+They will learn about natural and practical explanations of disease and the supernatural explanations that were used in a time before the discovery of germs.